uba/tathu/docs/sphinx/usage.rst

 🛰️ Using GOES-16/ABI Data
 --------------------------

-TATHU package provides specific modules for downloading, reading and remapping data obtained from the GOES-16 satellite - ``tathu.downloader.goes`` and ``tathu.satellite.goes16``.
+TATHU package provides specific modules for downloading, reading and remapping data obtained from the GOES-16 satellite - ``tathu.downloader.goes`` and ``tathu.satellite.goes_r``.

 The data is downloaded directly from the AWS public service.
 More info access `NOAA Geostationary Operational Environmental Satellites (GOES) 16, 17 & 18 <https://registry.opendata.aws/noaa-goes/>`_.